-Business Incentive Zones are geographic designated areas in the county where federal, state and local governments offer assistance to encourage the expansion of existing businesses and attraction of new business activity and jobs.
+Business Incentive Zones are geographic designated areas in the county where federal, state and local governments offer assistance to encourage the expansion of existing businesses, and attraction of new business activity and jobs.
 The designations include the Queen Anne’s County Enterprise Zone, the Job Creation Tax Credit Priority Funding Area (JCTC PFA), the Foreign Trade Zone, Arts and Entertainment District, and Sustainable Community.
-For more information, check out our Economic Development Viewer.
+For more information Economic Development Viewer.

 Queen Anne’s County Enterprise Zone: Real property and income tax credits are available to businesses located within the Enterprise Zone designation, which extends along US Route 50/301 corridor from Grasonville to Stevensville, and includes the Matapeake Professional Park and the Chesapeake Bay Business Park.
 Eligible projects receive a property tax credit over 10 years (80% the first 5 yrs., decreasing 10% each yr. thereafter).
 Eligible businesses creating new full time jobs can receive an income tax credit of $1,000 to up to $6,000 (over 3 yrs.).